AdolphGirL/SpringBootTutorial08/README.md

         @Document: Applied at the class level to indicate this class is a candidate for mapping to the database
         @Field: Applied at the field level and defines properties of the field
         ...
+    - Spring Data Elasticsearch uses two interfaces to define the operations that can be called against an Elasticsearch index.
+These are ElasticsearchOperations and ReactiveElasticsearchOperations。
     - ElasticsearchTemplate
-      The ElasticsearchTemplate is an implementation of the ElasticsearchOperations interface using the Transport Client.
+      The ElasticsearchTemplate is an implementation of the ElasticsearchOperations interface using the Transport Client(Transport Client，is deprecated as of Elasticsearch 7 and will be removed).
     - ElasticsearchRestTemplate
       The ElasticsearchRestTemplate is an implementation of the ElasticsearchOperations interface using the High Level REST Client.